justinrgarrard/world-of-naevis.net/docs/the_frontier/greenlands/elves.md

 #### Humanity

 Humans form the backbone of the Empire's civil infrastructure.
-Wood Elves dictate what crops must be grown and where canals must be dug, but it is humans who perform the labor.
+Elves dictate what crops must be grown and where canals must be dug, but it is humans who perform the labor.
 Those with favorable appearances and skills may be kept as the household staff of influential Elven families.